Sony Leveraging AI to Speed Up Game & Anime Production With Subtitle and Lip-Sync Automation

 With rising game production costs and inflation, the gaming industry is rapidly adopting the use of AI in production, thereby limiting the entire cost and time required for the development process.

-Sony, parent company of PlayStation, also proudly leverages the use of Artificial Intelligence.
+Sony, the parent company of PlayStation, also proudly leverages the use of Artificial Intelligence.
 Their use is quite ethical compared to other companies, as it involves automating processes that require a significant amount of manual labor, resulting in fast-tracking game and anime production.

 Why it matters: The use of AI is regarded as highly controversial in fields requiring art and creativity.
 However, Sony utilizes this technology to support creators instead of replacing them.